opencrvs/opencrvs-core/README.md

 - Install a base configuration for OpenHIM
 - Populate your local Mongo DB with reference data and test users for the Zambia configuration.

 If you have any issues, we would love to know so that we can improve our documentation.
 Please talk to us on [Gitter](https://gitter.im/opencrvs/community#).
-There is a link at the foot of this page.

 <br>